KidLeiS/calendar-planning-app/README.md

 ## About The Project
 Welcome to my workday planning app.
 Please have fun playing around with the tool (and feel free to use it for your daily ToDos at work!)

-I am currently learning third party APIs with eDX's front end coding bootcamp, this is a showcase of the use of jQuery and DayJS to interact with the website and do some simple memory manipulation.
+I am currently learning third party APIs with eDX's front end coding bootcamp, this is a showcase of the use of jQuery and DayJS to interact with the website and the use of localStorage to persist data entries on the page.

 ## Built With
 -Javascript, using jQuery and DayJS